sparkflows/sparkflows-docs/docs/user-guide/variables/pipeline.rst

 Below are the steps:

-Step 1: Defining Parameters in PySpark Node
+Step 1: Defining Parameters in Pipeline
 ---------------------------------

 #.
 Click on the **plus button** located at the top right corner to access the dialog box for defining parameters.